-The moment you take on the role of a coach, whether you’re the field of life coaching or executive coaching, the primary thing to keep in mind throughout the journey (no matter how many clients you coach) is that coaching is never about solving a client’s problems or fixing them.
+The moment you take on the role of a coach, whether you’re in the field of life coaching or executive coaching, the primary thing to keep in mind throughout the journey (no matter how many clients you coach) is that coaching is never about solving a client’s problems or fixing them.
 Instead, it’s all about helping the client perform at a higher level.

 Even when it comes to sports, a coach is never assigned to someone who is at the bottom of the pack.
 Only top talent is provided a coach in order to fine-tune their game and help them get better at their game.